jgmenu/jgmenu/docs/manual/jgmenu.1.md

        \[\--simple] \[\--vsimple] \[\--csv-file<*file*>]
        \[\--csv-cmd=<*command*>]

+jgmenu init \[<*options*>]

+Launch a menu using this command:

+    jgmenu

+Create a configuration file using this command:

+    jgmenu init

+For a step-by-step usage guide, do:

+    man jgmenututorial

 # DESCRIPTION

 jgmenu is a small menu application for Linux/BSD.
 It is intended to
 be used with openbox and tint2, but is not dependent on these.

 jgmenu reads a list of new-line ('\\n') separated items from a file
 and creates a menu.
 Each line is parsed into *description*, *command*